-Purpose of the Bachelor of Science in Nursing Program
+Purpose of the Registered Nurse (RN) to Bachelor of Science in Nursing (BSN) Program

-The purpose of the baccalaureate program is to prepare the graduate as a generalist for any entry level position in professional nursing.
-The program also enables the graduate to meet the requirements for state certification as a public health nurse.
+The purpose of the RN to BSN program is to allow Registered Nurses (RN) with an associates degree to further their education by earning a Bachelor of Science of Nursing, enabling them to gain advanced knowledge and skills in nursing leadership, research, community health, critical thinking and patient care.
+The program also enables the graduates to meet the requirements for state certification as a public health nurse.
 Additionally, the program provides the foundation for advanced study in nursing.